yuhui1208/api/substrate/extrinsics.md

   \# \<weight>

-   P is the number of proxies the user has
+   Weight is a function of the number of proxies the user has (P).

-  - Base weight: 14.37 + .164 * P µs

-  - DB weight: 1 storage read and write.

   \# \</weight>